blytkerchan/blytkerchan.github.io/_posts/2011-07-21-new-gnupg-key.markdown

 ---
 author: rlc
+categories:
+- Technology
+- Security
 comments: true
 date: 2011-07-21 02:36:44+00:00
 layout: post
-title: New GnuPG key
-wordpress_id: 1573
 tags:
 - gnupg key
 - security
+title: New GnuPG key
+wordpress_id: 1573
 ---

 For those who want to be able to verify .deb packages I make: I have a new GnuPG key.